Li Zi: During Emperor Zhaozong's reign

 Once Emperor Zhaozong arrived at Hua Prefecture, however, it became clear that Han intended to control the emperor, not vice versa.
-As Han was displeased that eight princes (Li Zi, as well as the Princes of Mu, Ji, Shao, Peng, Han, Yi, and Chen, whose names have been lost to history) were still commanding the imperial guards, falsely accused the princes of planning to murder Han and then kidnap the emperor.
+As Han was displeased that eight princes (Li Zi, as well as the Princes of Mu, Ji, Shao, Peng, Han, Yi, and Chen, whose names have been lost to history) were still commanding the imperial guards, he falsely accused the princes of planning to murder Han and then kidnap the emperor.
 Emperor Zhaozong tried to summon Han to his presence to explain, but Han refused, and when Emperor Zhaozong ordered the princes to personally explain to Han, Han also refused to meet with them.
 Han then had his own soldiers surround the provisional palace.
 Emperor Zhaozong was forced to disband the imperial princes' armies, and Han put the imperial princes under house arrest.
 Further, under Han's insistence, Emperor Zhaozong was forced to execute one of the imperial guard generals, Li Yun (李筠).

 Later in the year, after Li Jiepi, who had previously gone to Hedong to seek aid from Li Keyong, returned to Hua Prefecture—thus exposing the fact that Li Keyong would be unable to come to the emperor's or the princes' aid—Han submitted further accusations that Li Jiepi and Li Sizhou were plotting treasons.
 Emperor Zhaozong tried to ignore Han's accusations, but Han and the eunuch Liu Jishu then surrounded the provisional Sixteen Mansions.
 They seized Li Zi, Li Sizhou, Li Jiepi, Li Yun (李允) the Prince of Dan, as well as the Princes of Yi, Mu, Ji, Shao, Peng, Han, and Chen, took them to nearby Shiti Valley (石隄谷), and killed them there.